 So, you need to know how to set up a blog to make money because you’ve decided that the best way for you to escape the daily grind is to create a blog?

 This post is for totally new sites who need a bit of help making sure that their websites have everything they need to succeed at making money online.

-If you’re serious about your online business and have some budget allocated towards premium tech and / or courses that will accelerate your growth, then you’re in the right place.
+If you’re serious about your online business and have some budget allocated towards premium tech and / or courses that will accelerate your growth, then invest in one of the tools listed below.

-But if you’re curious about making money online and would like to start a blog or launch a website but don’t know if it’s really for you so you don’t want to spend money (a totally understandable concern), then you’ll want to head on over to our quick (but jam-packed full of tips) post on how to launch a money-making website for free!
+But if you’re curious about making money online and would like to start a blog or launch a website but don’t have much time, or even know if it’s really for you (so you don’t want to spend money which is a totally valid concern), then you’ll want to head on over to our quick (but jam-packed full of tips) post on how to launch a money-making website for free!

 So, let’s talk about your blogging goals.
 And let’s do that honestly.

 You want to know how to start a blog to make money.

 Of course, you want to write about what you’re passionate about.